jimmykane/The-Three-Little-Pigs-Siri-Proxy/README.md

 **Warning**
 I'm not affiliated with Apple in any way.
 They don't endorse this application.
 They own all the rights to Siri (and all associated trademarks).
 This software is provided as-is with no warranty whatsoever.
 Apple could do things to block this kind of behavior if they want.
-Also, if you cause problems (by sending lots of trash to the Guzzoni servers or anything), I fully support Apple's right to ban your UDID (making your phone unable to use Siri).
+Also, if you cause problems (by sending lots of trash to the Guzzoni servers or anything), I fully don't support Apple's right to ban your UDID (making your phone unable to use Siri).
 They can, and I wouldn't blame them if they do.

 **End**